 Ten Ways to Introduce Competition to Young Tennis Players

-Redefining Competition: One of the obstacles in moving young players into competition is the perception by parents and coaches of what competition actually is.
+1. Redefining Competition: One of the obstacles in moving young players into competition is the perception by parents and coaches of what competition actually is.
 While playing an actual match is one form of competition, it may be above the skill level of many of our young players.
 However, that cannot be where the conversation ends.

-Other forms of competition are available but rarely considered.
-These may include skills competitions where the players execute certain tasks and skills that they can do.
-This can be done as individuals or as teams.
 An example would include dribbling the ball down 5 times or rolling the ball along the ground through 2 cones.
 These skills competitions are essential for what we call the pre-rally players.
-This comprises the majority of kids in the 4-6 year old age group.
+This comprises the majority of kids in the 4-6-year-old age group.

-Other sports models: My daughter is an adult now and played D3 College tennis.
-But when she was a young child of 6-7 years old, I was like many other parents and tried the “sports buffet” options that were available in our area.
-My wife and I are both tennis teaching professionals so wanted to make sure we did not force our daughter into tennis.
-So we did what most parents did, we enrolled her in a variety of sports like soccer, T-ball, karate, volleyball, and other sports just to see what she liked the best.
+My wife and I are both tennis teaching professionals, so we wanted to make sure we did not force our daughter into tennis.
+So we did what most parents did: we enrolled her in a variety of sports, like soccer, T-ball, karate, and volleyball, to see which she liked best.

 Every time we signed her up for another sport, we got an information sheet that included two things.